 Vocational education is a vehicle for the development of marketable and entrepreneurial skills.
 It serves as the fundamentals of man's creativeness and progressive development which increases economic growth and development in the society.
 Hence, this paper examined the role of vocational education in promoting community development in Nigeria.
 Being a position paper, it was divided into different sub-headings.
 The introductory aspect of this work gave an insight into vocational education and the need to promote vocational education in Nigeria.
 Also discussed extensively was the concept of vocational education as perceived by different scholars.
 The aims and objectives of vocational education as enshrined in the National Policy on Education were clearly articulated.
-Further discussed herein was the relevance of vocational education to community development.
-The challenges confronting vocational education in Nigeria were highlighted and explicated.
+Further discussed herein was the relevance of vocational education in Nigeria were highlighted and explicated.
 Recommendations were also offered to promote the sustainability of vocational education.